-Anyone who behaves in a way to commit serious misconduct e.g. violence, theft, being under the influence of drink or drugs, non-compliance with safety plan, harassment, etc. will be removed from the activity immediately.
+Anyone who behaves in a way our staff consider to represent serious misconduct e.g. violence, theft, drug or alcohol abuse, non-compliance with safety plan or harassment will be removed from the activity immediately.

 We reserve the right to report such incidents to other relevant authorities including Police Scotland.